 Not everyone recovers from addiction at the same pace, which is why Blue Cross and Blue Shield companies may offer plans that might consider other factors when it comes to private addiction treatment.

-Instead of giving you a set length of time such as three days, the company will cover a portion of your stay based on your deductible and amount of coverage.
-If you have more coverage through your employer or choose a more affordable treatment facility, you might enjoy a longer stay.
-The treatment center and your insurance will keep your information discreet regardless of the duration of your stay.
+Instead of giving you a set length of time, such as five days, the company will cover a portion of your stay based on your deductible and amount of coverage.
+If you have additional coverage through your employer or choose a more affordable treatment facility, you might qualify for a longer stay.
+The treatment center and your insurance provider will keep your information discreet regardless of the duration of your stay.

-Specialty Alcohol and Drug Treatment Through Blue Cross and Blue Shield Association
+Specialty Alcohol and Drug Treatment

-For an out-of-network treatment center, you'll pay $350 and a set fee based on your plan allowance.
+For an out-of-network treatment center, you might pay $350 plus a set fee based on your plan allowance.
 By letting you choose any treatment center, you get the chance to choose from some exclusive centers.
 Some luxury treatment centers have a wide array of amenities, including:

-- Elegant dining rooms
+- Elegant dining rooms.

-- Spa treatments
+- Spa treatments.

-- Holistic treatments
+- Holistic treatments.

-- State-of-the-art fitness centers
+- State-of-the-art fitness centers.

-- Designer linens
+- Designer linens.